 You'll be doing the bulk of your work on the detailing tab of the event's details page.

-Building the Event Schedule
+Build the Event Schedule

 The first step in detailing your event is to build the event schedule.
 You will do this by creating functions.
-A functions is a specific part of your event that happens in a specific place at a specific time, such as breakout sessions, meals, etc. You may also create no-room functions for schedule items that aren't specific to a certain place in the venue, such as when to open the building doors.
+A function is part of your event that happens in a specific place at a specific time, such as breakout sessions, meals, etc. You may also create no-room functions for schedule items that aren't specific to a certain place in the venue, such as when to open the building doors.

 You are able to create functions several different ways: